bertt/geoparquet/README.md

 NuGet: https://www.nuget.org/packages/bertt.geoparquet/

+## Architecture

+In this package there are two extension methods for handling the geo metadata:

+1] ParquetReader extension method 'GetGeoMetadata()' to obtain the Geo metadata

+2] ParquetWriter extension method SetGeoMetadata(string geometry_column, string geometry_type, double[] bbox)

+See sample code below for reading/writing samples/

 ## Sample code

+In these samples NetTopolgySuite is used for handling geometries, but any library that can handle WKB geometries can be used.

-Reading:
+### Reading:

-There is a ParquetReader extension method 'GetGeoMetadata()' to obtain the Geo metadata:
+Use extension method 'parquetReader.GetGeoMetadata()':

 ```
 // 0] read the GeoParquet file